- What Is Soil, Anyway?

 For the chemical farmer, soil is an inert sponge.
 A largely dead medium whose sole purpose is to soak up chemicals and allow plants to draw from them.

 For the organic farmer, soil is a holism.
 An interconnected and complex ecosystem.
-A harmonious balance equilibrium carefully maintained to allow plants, animals, fungi, bacteria, protists, arthropods, birds, mammals, humans all to thrive.
+A harmonious balanced equilibrium carefully maintained to allow plants, animals, fungi, bacteria, protists, arthropods, birds, mammals, humans all to thrive.

 To the chemical farmer, soil needs to pay the bills this year.
 There must be good yields now.

 To the organic farmer, building healthy soil is a long-term project which requires a vision for the future.
-Dirt is an investment which will grow in the quality and abundance over time.
-The land should be left better than one found it, with eyes focused on future generations who must live with our stewardship choices of today.
+Dirt is an investment which will grow in quality and abundance over time.
+The land should be left better than one found it, with eyes focused on future generations who must live with the stewardship choices we make today.

 That said, I do understand the need to get up and running quick in certain situations - especially commercial ones.
 I'll cover some tips and tricks here for speeding up the process, especially in the first year on the land.